Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 You may enjoy Louisiana Indian Tales,

-a collection of traditional myths from several Louisiana tribes including the Atakapas.
+a collection of traditional myths from the Atakapa tribe and their neighbors.

 How do I cite your website in my bibliography?